 18 Mar 16:

-Barbashela heading to the wooden boat cottage, she'll hang out with St Jacques and Spray for a while.
+Barbashela heading to the wooden boat cottage, she'll hang out with St Jacques and Winnie for a while.

 St Jacques saying howdy to Barbashela.